Military Connected Benefits and Information Requests

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by the VA is available at the official U.S. government website at

-To request information or apply for any federal (VA, GI Bill®) or state (Texas Hazlewood Act) education benefit follow the link below.
+To request information or apply for any federal (VA, GI Bill®) or state (Texas Hazlewood Act) education benefit follow the link above.

 If you want to use your military educational benefits, follow the steps below to begin your journey.